Our Herb Rubbed Turkey will make a great addition to your Thanksgiving family dinner!

 - 2 tablespoons extra virgin olive oil

-- 1 large yellow onion, cut into quarters
+- 1 yellow onion large, cut into quarters

 - Line a roasting pan with foil and place roasting rack on top and lightly spray with nonstick spray.

-- Rinse turkey with cool water and pat dry with paper towel.
-Place on roast rack.
+- Rinse turkey with cool water and pat dry with a paper towel.
+Place on the roast rack.

 - Combine all ingredients in a small bowl to create a paste.
-Apply liberally to entire turkey, both on top and under the skin.
-Cover and let sit in refrigerator overnight.
+Apply liberally to the entire turkey, both on top and under the skin.
+Cover and let sit in the refrigerator overnight.